ngrok/ngrok-python/README.md

 tunnel = ngrok.connect("localhost:4242");
 ```

-More options can be passed to the `connect` function to customize the connection:
+More options can be passed to the `connect` method to customize the connection:

 ```python
 tunnel = ngrok.connect(8080, basic_auth="ngrok:online1line"})